yangdanny97/chocopy-python-compiler/README.md

 - AST JSON outputs will be written to a file of the same name/location as the input file, with extension `.py.ast`
 - Python source outputs will be written to a file of the same name/location as the input file, with extension `.out.py`
 - JVM outputs will be written to the same location as the input file, with the extension `.j`
+- CIL outputs will be written to the same location as the input file, with the extension `.cil`

 **Flags:**